akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 This optimization gives us the *local minimum* of the loss function after some iterations.

+Calculating the gradient involves the use of derivative of the activation function.
+We can calculate the gradient for different layers of the network using the [chain rule][chainrule].
+At this point it's enough to know that we are basically calculation a *product of derivatives*.
+We end up multiplying *n* gradients for *n* layers in the network.

 Gradient, derivative, chain rule (product of derivatives).

 Deriv of sigmoid below.